Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis In Patients With Breast Cancer

 NexCourse Breast IHC4 evaluates the protein expression of ER/PR, HER2, and Ki-67 to provide a combined recurrence risk score.
 The assay technology uses quantitative image analysis to measure immunofluorescent signals, with results that can be combined in an algorithm to generate the recurrence risk score.
 The use of quantitative immunofluorescence is said to increase sensitivity, be more reproducible, and allow specific measurement of tumor cells.
 (66, 67)

-Barton et al. assessed the clinical utility of IHC4 plus clinicopathologic factors (IHC4 + C) by comparison with Adjuvant!
-Online and the Nottingham Prognostic Index (NPI).
-(69) The study prospectively gathered clinicopathologic data for consecutively treated postmenopausal patients (n=101 evaluable) with hormone receptor-positive, HER2-negative, lymph node-negative or positive with 1-2 nodes, resected early breast cancer.
-Of 59 patients classified as intermediate-risk group by the NPI, IHC4 reclassified 24 to low-risk and 13 to high-risk.
-IHC4 reclassified 13 of 32 Adjuvant! high-risk patients to intermediate-risk and 3 of 32 to low-risk.
-In addition, 15 of 26 Adjuvant! intermediate-risk patients were reclassified to low-risk.
-No Adjuvant! low-risk patients were reclassified high-risk.
+Barton et al. (2012) assessed the clinical utility of IHC4 plus clinicopathologic factors (IHC4 + C) by comparison with Adjuvant!
+Online and the NPI.
+(84) The study prospectively gathered clinicopathologic data for consecutively treated postmenopausal patients (n=101 evaluable) who had HR-positive, HER2-negative, LN-negative or LN-positive (1-2 nodes), resected early breast cancer.
+Of 59 patients classified as intermediate-risk by NPI, IHC4 reclassified 24 to low-risk and 13 to high-risk.
+IHC4 reclassified 13 of 32 Adjuvant!
+Online high-risk patients to intermediate-risk, and 3 of 32 to lowrisk.
+Additionally, 15 of 26 Adjuvant!
+Online intermediate-risk patients were reclassified to low-risk.
+No Adjuvant!
+Online low-risk patients were reclassified as high-risk.

-The initial development of the PAM50 breast Cancer Intrinsic Classifier was reported by Parker et al. (70) The authors developed a qRT-PCR test based on a panel of 50 genes to identify the breast cancer “intrinsic” subtypes luminal A, luminal B, HER2-enriched, and basal-like, and to generate risk-of-relapse scores in node-negative patients who had not had systemic treatment for their cancer.
-In an independent test set, the test using 3- categories of risk (low, intermediate, and high) was significantly prognostic (Log-rank p=0.0002).
+Initial development of the PAM50 breast cancer intrinsic classifier was reported in 2009 by Parker et al. (89) The authors developed a qRT-PCR test based on a panel of 50 genes to identify the breast cancer “intrinsic” subtypes luminal A, luminal B, HER2-enriched, and basal-like, and to generate risk-of-relapse scores in node-negative patients who had not had systemic treatment for their cancer.
+In an independent test set, the test using 3 categories of risk (low, intermediate, high) was significantly prognostic (Log-rank test, p<0.001).

-Nielsen et al. compared the PAM50 classifier with standard clinicopathologic factors as represented by Adjuvant!
-Online and with models based on immunohistochemistry (IHC) for biomarkers of intrinsic subtypes.
-(71) The study used samples from patients diagnosed between 1986 and 1992 with ER-positive breast cancer, either higher-risk (e.g. with lymphovascular invasion) node-negative or node-positive disease, and treated with 5-years of tamoxifen but no adjuvant chemotherapy.
+Nielsen et al. (2010) compared the PAM50 classifier with standard clinicopathologic factors as represented by Adjuvant!
+Online and with models based on IHC for biomarkers of intrinsic subtypes.
+(90) The study used samples from patients diagnosed between 1986 and 1992 with ER-positive , node-negative or node-positive breast cancer at higher-risk (e.g. with lymphovascular invasion), and treated with 5-years of tamoxifen but no adjuvant chemotherapy.
 In the node-negative population, Adjuvant!
 Online was inferior to all other biomarker models for predicting recurrence and disease-specific survival.
-A model including the PAM50 risk of recurrence gene expression signature that also incorporated the influence of proliferation and tumor size identified patients with a greater than 95% chance of remaining alive and disease-free beyond 10 years.
-A slightly different gene expression model best fit the node-positive population, but did not identify a sufficiently low-risk population that adjuvant hormone therapy would likely be considered sufficient.
+A model including the PAM50 risk of recurrence score that also incorporated the influence of proliferation and tumor size identified patients with a greater than 95% chance of remaining alive and disease-free beyond 10 years.
+A slightly different gene expression model best fit the node-positive population but did not identify a population at sufficiently low-risk that adjuvant hormone therapy would likely be considered sufficient.

 Because the cohort used to generate the models evaluated in this study was biased toward higher-risk early breast cancers, it is likely not generalizable.
 Nor did the authors clearly identify a final model for clinical use.
 Rather, the authors outlined potential additional studies.